 Note: This blog post is from 2007.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Ever felt stumped trying to solve a CF problem?
+And I may revise the content as necessary.Ever felt stumped trying to solve a CF problem?
 You've tried everything?
 Searched the web?
 Asked on forums and lists, and you're still stuck?
 Or maybe you're just pressed for time.

 Maybe you've wished you could hire someone with more experience but can't justify a high hourly rate.
 Of course, with so many web tools available to share a desktop, travel need no longer be a significant issue.
 Sometimes, it could help to simply have someone "look over your shoulder" via the web to resolve a problem.

 Recognizing all those challenges, I've created a new service that I'm tentatively calling "AskCharlie", to be able to offer just such assistance.

 Via buttons on my site or an 888 number you call, you can arrange to speak with me by phone (and optionally join me in a shared desktop session) to solve some knotty problem.

 Best of all, it's very low cost and at a per minute rate (first-time callers can use a 10 minutes free option, and everyone gets a money-back guarantee).
 That and more are explained on my site:

 There you can learn more about why I did it, how it works, how the remote desktop sharing assistance works (no problem with firewalls, for instance), and more.